 Sports Betting Elsewhere in New Jersey

 Eventually, sports betting will be available at most racetracks in New Jersey and casinos in Atlantic City.
-Monmouth Park was ready to go well in advance and was the first to get the party started, but the Borgata and Ocean Resort Casino were not far behind.
+Monmouth Park was ready to go well in advance and was the first to get the party started, but other sportsbooks followed suit in short order and more should go live over coming weeks.

 As additional New Jersey sportsbooks open for business, we’ll provide all the details right here.
-In the meantime, Monmouth Park and the Borgata are where you can bet on sports today in NJ.
+In the meantime, our options for betting right now are Monmouth Park, Borgata, Ocean Resort and Meadowlands

 Games Offered by NJ Gambling Sites